Suicide

 Human Resources

-Concerns summary Security staff monitoring a bridge for distressed individuals lack structured training from mental health professionals on identification and interaction.
+Concerns summary (AI summary) Security staff monitoring a bridge for distressed individuals lack structured training from mental health professionals on identification and interaction.
 Delays in emergency service response further leave staff unequipped to handle vulnerable people for extended periods.

 Kevin Gale